fmidev/seasonal_forecasting/README.md

 Running the file in Voima PBS:
 `qsub run_fit_models_and_plot_results.sh`

-Running the file as a regular Unix shell file:
+Running the file as a regular Unix shell file (modify it before trying this):
 `sh run_fit_models_and_plot_results.sh`